Objective-C in the Cloud

 FAQ

-Who will use Objective-C in the Cloud?
+Who will use Objective-Cloud?

-Why would you use Objective-C in the Cloud?
+Why would you use Objective-Cloud?

 • Exposing functionality provided by the frameworks as HTTP services to your apps/clients.
 This makes sense for many reasons.
 Think about tasks which are extremely processor-intensive (such as converting videos) that could be done in the cloud rather than on the (mobile) device itself.
 Another reason why you would want to expose framework functionality as HTTP services are the frameworks themselves.
 OS X comes with tons of powerful frameworks.
 You can write a face detector in 15 lines of code - so why not expose the face detector as a web service and make use of it in a web application?

-• Execute background tasks: scrape webpages, analyse PDF documents as well as audio and video files.
+• Execute background tasks: scrape webpages, analyze PDF documents as well as audio and video files.
 There are many tasks that can be easily solved by using the frameworks provided by OS X/iOS to build a database or something else that's useful.

-How does Objective-C in the Cloud work in detail?
+How does Objective-Cloud work in detail?

 Where are my cloud apps hosted?